SadikMohamud/World-Timer/README.md

 ## Usage

 1. Open the application
-2. Click "+" to add time zones by city or UTC offset
+2. Click search to add time zones by city
-3. Drag to reorder locations
 4. Click any timezone to copy to clipboard

 ## Requirements